matter-labs/zksync-era/core/tests/loadnext/README.md

-# Loadnext: loadtest for ZKsync
+# Loadnext: load test for ZKsync

 Loadnext is a utility for random stress-testing the ZKsync server.
 It is capable of simulating the behavior of many independent users of ZKsync network, who are sending quasi-random requests to the server.